 - In 1920 al-Husseini instigated Arab riots in the Jewish quarter of Jerusalem that left hundreds of Jews injured or dead.
+A British military tribunal convicted him of incitement, in absentia, since he had fled to Syria. - dead.
 A British military tribunal convicted him of incitement, in absentia, since he had fled to Syria.
-3 - In 1929, with al-Husseini casting himself as the "spiritual leader defending the holy sites of Islam against Jewish incursion," 4 another wave of Arab violence took place in Hebron, Safed, Jerusalem, and elsewhere.
+In 1929, with al-Husseini casting himself as the "spiritual leader defending the holy sites of Islam against Jewish incursion," another wave of Arab violence took place in Hebron, Safed, Jerusalem, and elsewhere.
 It resulted in the slaughtering of rabbis, students and other Jews, as well as the razing of synagogues and burning of Torah scrolls.
 Jewish families had lived in Hebron and these other ancient Jewish cities for millennia. - "[I]n the 1930's Husseini's efforts to make the Arab-Israeli clash also a Muslim-Jewish clash included a focus on supposed Zionist designs on the Al-Aqsa Mosque in Jerusalem."
-5 Using his leadership positions, al-Husseini "exacerbated religious tension, infused the secular issues of Jewish immigration and land purchases with religious fervor, internationalized the political dispute by equating the Jewish presence in Palestine with an existential threat to the Muslim faith."
-6 The strategy would become a Palestinian and other Arab template for attempting to achieve the ethnic cleansing of Jews from the Middle East throughout the 20th and 21st centuries. - As Grand Mufti of Jerusalem, al-Husseini sought assistance from Nazi Germany from the moment Hitler rose to power in 1933.
-7 As early as 1936, Arab fighters were directly receiving funds and weapons from Nazi ally, Fascist Italy.
-8 - Over the course of 1936 and 1937, al-Husseini's Arab Higher Committee "demanded that the British halt Jewish immigration to Palestine, ban the transfer of Arab lands to Jews, and establish an Arab national government."
-9 His Committee also declared "that the 'Arab nation' would 'not agree...to the establishment of a National Home for the Jews in this Moslem Arab Holy Land.'"
-10 More waves of Arab violence ensued, leaving hundreds dead and injured.
-11 - British authorities stripped al-Husseini of his positions as Grand Mufti of Jerusalem, president of the Supreme Muslim Council, and Administrator of the waqf in September 1937.
-In October 1937, al-Husseini fled to Lebanon. - In 1940 al-Husseini moved from Lebanon to Iraq.
+Using his leadership positions, al-Husseini "exacerbated religious tension, infused the secular issues of Jewish immigration and land purchases with religious fervor, internationalized the political dispute by equating the Jewish presence in Palestine with an existential threat to the Muslim faith."
+The strategy would become a Palestinian and other Arab template for attempting to achieve the ethnic cleansing of Jews from the Middle East throughout the 20th and 21st centuries. - As Grand Mufti of Jerusalem, al-Husseini sought assistance from Nazi Germany from the moment Hitler rose to power in 1933.
+As early as 1936, Arab fighters were directly receiving funds and weapons from Nazi ally, Fascist Italy. - Over the course of 1936 and 1937, al-Husseini's Arab Higher Committee "demanded that the British halt Jewish immigration to Palestine, ban the transfer of Arab lands to Jews, and establish an Arab national government."
+His Committee also declared "that the 'Arab nation' would 'not agree...to the establishment of a National Home for the Jews in this Moslem Arab Holy Land.'"
+More waves of Arab violence ensued, leaving hundreds dead and injured. - British authorities stripped al-Husseini of his positions as Grand Mufti of Jerusalem, president of the Supreme Muslim Council, and Administrator of the waqf in September 1937.
+In October 1937, al-Husseini fled to Lebanon.
+In 1940 al-Husseini moved from Lebanon to Iraq.
+With major cash infusions directly from the Nazis starting in - In 1940 al-Husseini moved from Lebanon to Iraq.
 With major cash infusions directly from the Nazis starting in 1941, al-Husseini issued a call over Baghdad radio for a Muslim Holy War.
-12 Within weeks there was a massacre of the Jews of Baghdad, murder, widespread rape and pillaging, and the destruction of Jewish homes and businesses (known as the Farhud). - In the fall of 1941, al-Husseini moved to Germany.
+Within weeks there was a massacre of the Jews of Baghdad, murder, widespread rape and pillaging, and the destruction of Jewish homes and businesses (known as the Farhud). - In the fall of 1941, al-Husseini moved to Germany.
 He spent the rest of the Second World War, living lavishly as Hitler's guest, the Nazi regime paying him enormous sums.
-13 For his part, Al-Husseini served as a recruiter of tens of thousands of Arabs and Muslims for the SS and as a major propagandist for the Nazis. - Just weeks after his arrival in Berlin, Al-Husseini met with Hitler himself on November 28, 1941.
+For his part, Al-Husseini served as a recruiter of tens of thousands of Arabs and Muslims for the SS and as a major propagandist for the Nazis.
+Just works after his arrival in Borlin.
+Al Husseini met with Hitler himself on Nevember 28, 1941. - Just weeks after his arrival in Berlin, Al-Husseini met with Hitler himself on November 28, 1941.